stepanenko/stepanenko/readme.md

 > _Don’t write code for something that isn’t actually required, yet.
 (You Aren’t Gonna Need It (YAGNI))_

-> _Your time as a developer is valuable.
-Don't make trivial tasks time consuming.
-Simplicity of source code is a great feature itself._

 [[ More quotes... ]](https://github.com/stepanenko/stepanenko/blob/master/quotes.md)

 [[ Favourite JS Books... ]](https://github.com/stepanenko/javascript-info#favourite-js-books)